planetarium/snack.planetarium.dev/content/posts/2019/05/first-contribution.eng.md

 ---

-Hello, I'm Seung Hoon Lee, member of Planetarium Dev Team.
+Hello, I'm Seunghun Lee, member of Planetarium Dev Team.
 I believe one of the reasons why working at Planetarium is so attractive is that I can work as an open source developer.
 This piece is about my first contribution to Project [Libplanet][].
-For an introduction to Libplanet, please see 〈[Libplanet 0.2 릴리스][1]〉
+For an introduction to Libplanet, please see 〈[Libplanet 0.2 Released][1]〉.

 [Libplanet]: https://github.com/planetarium/libplanet
 [1]: {{< ref "libplanet-0.2.eng.md" >}}